 A single Sitecore instance uses multiple websites to manage content delivery, content management, and many other features.
 However, by default there is only one published website.
 This website corresponds to the <site name="website"…/> definition in the ‘Sitecore.Sites.config’ file.

-Moreover, Sitecore provides multi-site as an out-of-the-box feature.
-We can use this feature in case our client has a number of sites and he/she is willing to have all on Sitecore then using one Sitecore license, we can configure all these sites with minimal effort.
+Also, Sitecore provides the multi-site feature as an out-of-the-box feature.
+You can use this feature in case your client has a number of sites and they are willing to have everything on Sitecore, then using a single Sitecore license, you can configure all these sites with minimal effort.

 In this blog, I will brief you on what configurations we need to do so we can quickly set up multisite in Sitecore with the single Sitecore instance.